Amla (Gooseberry): Uses, Benefits & Side Effects

 Chemical composition of Amla

-Amla fruit is a rich source of ascorbic acid (vitamin C), carotene.
-It contains different polyphenols such as ellagic acid, gallic acid, apigenin, quercetin, luteolin, and corilagin.
-The approximate proximate composition of Amla is given in the below table.
+Amla fruit is packed with vitamin C and carotene, which are important nutrients.
+It also contains various polyphenols like ellagic acid, gallic acid, apigenin, quercetin, luteolin, and corilagin.
+The approximate nutritional composition of Amla is provided in the table below.

 |Component||Content (per 100 g)|